ARTICLE 1: NAME, OFFICES AND AGENT

 8.1 Officers.
 NATA’s Officers shall include a President, a Vice President and a Secretary/Treasurer.

 - (a) Nomination.
-If more than two (2) candidates choose to stand for election, the Presidential Nominating Committee shall (subject to qualifications contained in these bylaws) nominate two (2) candidates for President at the Annual Meeting one (1) year prior to the expiration of the current President’s term.
-Each candidate must be a Certified-Regular Member or a CertifiedStudent Member, and must have been a Director during some portion of the four-year period prior to the nomination.
+If more than two (2) candidates choose to stand for election, the Presidential Nominating Committee shall (subject to qualifications contained in these bylaws) nominate two (2) candidates for President at a meeting to occur one (1) year prior to the election of the President, which shall take place before the Annual Members' Meeting at which the current President's term ends.
+Each candidate must be a Certified-Regular Member or a Certified-Student Member, and must have been a Director during some portion of the four-year period prior to the nomination.